 Besides providing key information on how the website is performing across different locations, it will also provide intel on how the website loads on different devices running at different connection speeds.

-Latency is always going to influence the performance of your website but with the proper tooling, you can mitigate its impact on user experience by addressing the main issues causing the latency in the first place.
+Latency is always going to influence the performance of your website but with the proper tooling, you can mitigate its impact by addressing the main issues causing the latency in the first place.
+But if you’re interested in improving overall website health, you should keep an eye on more than latency so check out this article where we explain what are the most important UX metrics you should monitor to improve website performance.